 Another sign for which you require medical help when you are old is the loss of sensation.
 At this point in time, a small amount of sensory loss is acceptable but if it hinders the quality of your life, you should not delay the medical help that you need.
 For instance, loss of sensation of touch can lead to accidents as you may not be feeling any pain when you touch a hot object or hot water.

 Loss of appetite is very common during old age as your appetite undergoes changes and is no longer the same.
 But if the lack of interest in eating arises from problems like indigestion, cholelithiasis symptoms (a health condition characterized by a hard accumulation in the fluid of your gallbladder) or any other gastroenterology symptoms; depression; or the inability to cook, you should not hesitate to have a doctor take a look at you.

 Problems with movement are very common when you get old.
 You become more prone to falls and your bones become brittle.
 Head injuries and fractures become very common during this time.
 Additionally, even surgeries like partial nephrectomy (removal of tumors within your kidneys) or ventral hernia repair (a surgery to fix tears in your abdominal wall) can affect your movement as you spend time recuperating.

 Loss of control of the urinary system

-The inability to control your urine can point to old age related health problems.
-If you’re a man, the reason can be problems with your prostate; and if you’re a woman, it may be due to a condition known as stress incontinence.
+The inability to control your urine can point to old age-related health problems.
+If you’re a man, the reason can be problems with your prostate; and if you’re a woman, it may be due to a condition is known as stress incontinence.
 Consulting a doctor is vital to prevent problems from occurring such as acute urinary retention.

 The first step in preventing the problem is being aware of the symptoms and this article strives to do just that.
 Be it cholelithiasis symptoms or gastroenterology symptoms, ventral hernia repair or partial nephrectomy, the importance of getting in touch with a specialist on this matter or any other issues associated with old age should never be ignored by you.